Renters' Guide to Broker Fees in NYC and No Fee Options

 What is a Broker Fee in NYC?

-A broker fee in NYC is charged by a real estate broker in the process of renting an apartment.
+A broker fee in NYC is charged by a real estate broker for you to rent an apartment they introduced you to.

 Do I Have to Pay a Broker Fee in NYC?

-Technically no, if you find an apartment offered by the landlord and submit your application to them directly, you can avoid the expense and hassle of the broker middleman.
+If you find an apartment offered directly by the landlord or property manager, and submit your application through their leasing office, you will avoid a broker fee.

 How Are Broker Fees Calculated in NYC?